Action #3248

 In fact, this was mainly useful for debugging and testing.

-#7 Updated by Knödlseder Jürgen almost 4 years ago
+#7 Updated by Knödlseder Jürgen about 4 years ago

 Specovius Andreas wrote: